lune-climate/lune-docs/docs/guides/integrate-payments.md

 ## Overview

-In this guide, you will learn how to interact with the Lune API to enable merchants to contribute a percentage of a transaction value towards carbon removal at checkout.
+In this guide, you will learn how to interact with the Lune API to calculate the CO₂ emissions associated with each transaction and provide customers with the possibility of offsetting those emissions.

 ## Who is this guide for?